flori/context_spook/README.md

 # Collect Markdown and YAML files from current directory
 ./bin/context_spook -s md -s yaml

+# Generate context with explicit suffix hints
+# -d lib:rb collects only .rb files from lib/
+# -d bin:all collects all files from bin/ (no suffix filtering)
+./bin/context_spook -d lib:rb -d bin:all

+# Same result using default -s suffix all
+./bin/context_spook -d lib:rb -d bin
 ```

 This is how you can show the usage message: